Frequently Asked Questions

 3. Private Specialist Network:

-- We pay for the private consultation—it is included in your membership
+- Private specialist consultations included in your membership

-- Your complete health data in one place, accessible to you
+- Your full health record in one place, accessible to you

 Because OHIP costs you something more valuable than money: time.